-Kentucky does not meet this goal.
-The state should not only utilize a constant benefit multiplier, but it should also consider increasing its retirement age to align with Social Security and no longer basing eligibility on years of service.
-These changes would result in a pension plan that treats all teachers more equitably, regardless of where they are in their careers.
+South Carolina nearly meets this goal.
+The state is commended for offering a neutral defined contribution plan and for using a constant benefit multiplier within its defined benefit plan.
+However, the state should consider no longer basing retirement eligibility on years of service.
+This change would result in a pension plan that treats all teachers more equitably, regardless of where they are in their careers.